 When the staff ban a member, they mean it.
 Because of that, any methods of getting around bans is against the rules.
 If you are banned and register another account, your ban time will be increased.

-Any topics that could potentially involve heated discussion back and forth between two or more people of differing opinions regarding politics (legislation, elections, ideology, people, etc.), religion (or lack thereof), must be kept to the Current Events section of the Discord server.
+Any topics that could potentially involve heated discussion back and forth between two or more people of differing opinions regarding politics (legislation, elections, ideology, people, etc.), religion (or lack thereof), must be kept to the Serious Discussion section of the Discord server.
 This is not out of a want to stifle discussion, but rather a desire to minimize conflict and keep our community venues comfortable for everyone.

 PureZC strives to be a peaceful community where people can support each others' ZC projects.
 While we're not expecting everyone to be buddy buddy, it is contradictory to our goals to support something that creates such a hostile divide between members.
 That is why this rule exists.
 There are plenty of places on the internet to debate these topics in-depth.